qcri-social/AIDR/Terms-of-service.md

-The AIDR team fully endorses [ICRC's Data Protection Protocols](https://www.icrc.org/eng/assets/files/other/icrc-002-0999.pdf) and [UN's Guidelines on Cyber Security](https://docs.unocha.org/sites/dms/Documents/Humanitarianism%20in%20the%20Cyberwarfare%20Age%20-%20OCHA%20Policy%20Paper%2011.pdf).
-Users of AIDR should familiarize themselves with both documents, and respect international standards on data privacy, security, and protection.

 This document describes the terms of service of the AIDR and MicroMappers installations operated by QCRI.
 It might not apply to other installations of the AIDR software.

 # For administrators